budostylz/e15/Independent-Study/README.md

 ![p1](https://github.com/budostylz/e15/blob/master/Independent-Study/images/webpack-standalone/js/image00PNG.PNG)

 ### The first step is downloading node.js.
-You can type the following commands in your shell to see if it's on your system.
+You can type the following commands in your terminal to see if it's on your system.

 ```ubuntu
 node -v